-Most pangolin species give birth to only one offspring per year, and conservationists warn that current declines are unsustainable.
+All eight species of pangolin — which are spread across Asia and sub-Saharan Africa — are in decline due to illegal trade.
+Not helping matters is that most pangolin species give birth to only one offspring per year, and conservationists warn current declines are unsustainable.

 "Poor old pangolins are a bit of a forgotten species.
 There's been a lot of attention to the big iconic animals — elephants, rhinos, tigers — but not much attention to pangolins."

-One of the group's goals is to reduce demand for pangolins by raising awareness of their plight and making the animals seem more "charismatic," which could prove difficult for a species often described as a "walking artichoke."
+One of the group's goals was to reduce demand for pangolins by raising awareness of their plight and making the animals seem more "charismatic," which could prove difficult for a species often described as a "walking artichoke."

 Videos like the one above, however, may be helping to soften the pangolin's image.
 The adorable footage from Rare and Endangered Species Trust shows a pangolin in Namibia rolling around in the mud.